ahmedemad3/Generate_NodeJS_Starter_app/README.md

-# Startup Project Bash Script
+# Starter Project Bash Script

 This bash script sets up a Node.js project with modules and files according to specific requirements.
 It installs necessary dependencies, creates files for server setup, database connection pooling, authentication and authorization modules, and more.